 Based on the conclusions of a study conducted by ARUP for California investor-owned utilities, The Technical Feasibility of Zero Net Energy Buildings in California, for a site in San Francisco, currently feasible design strategies and technologies can reduce energy demand to 19.6 kBtu/ft2/year in a highrise multifamily building (ref., page 85) and to 73.3 kBtu/ft2/year in a grocery (ref., page 133).

-The competition program calls for a building of 181,000 ft2, with 12,000 ft2 being allocated to the first floor grocery.
-Thus for the purposes of this competition, we assume the following annual energy demand:
+The competition program calls for a building of up to 181,000 ft2, with at least 12,000 ft2 being allocated to the first floor grocery.
+Thus as an example, we assume the following annual energy demand:

 12,000 ft2 X 73.3 kBtu/ft2/year = 879,600 kBtu/year